Pokecord-Official/Pokecord-Guide/commands/spawn.md

 :::details
 - Caught pokemon are auto added to the party if there's an empty slot available.
 - Spawned pokemon levels depend on the max leveled pokemon in the party and are capped at 45.
-- Catching requires pokeballs, if the user runs out of pokeballs, the catch button is disabled.
+- Catching requires pokeballs, if the user runs out, the catch button is disabled.
 Pokeballs can be purchased from the [shop](/commands/shop.html).
 :::
 :::tip
-If you're just starting out, it is recommended to pick your opponent based on [type effectiveness](https://bulbapedia.bulbagarden.net/wiki/Type) for the best chance at winning.
+If you're just starting out, it is recommended to pick your opponent based on [type disvantage](https://bulbapedia.bulbagarden.net/wiki/Type) for the best chance at winning.
 :::

 ## Shiny Pokemon